n3wtt-ex/flownest/IMPLEMENTATION_SUMMARY.md

    - Added `checkUserApprovalStatus` function to call the RPC function
    - Updated `signIn` function to check approval status after successful login
    - Added `useEffect` to check approval status on auth state changes
+   - Added error handling for when the RPC function doesn't exist yet

 5. **src/App.tsx**
    - Added logic to redirect users with non-approved status to the auth error page
    - Checks `approvalStatus` and redirects appropriately
+   - Only redirects if we have a valid approval status that is not 'approved'

 6. **src/components/Auth/LoginRegister.tsx**
    - Added useEffect to check approval status and redirect appropriately
    - Enhanced form handling to work with approval status checking
+   - Only redirects if we have a valid approval status that is not 'approved'

 7. **src/pages/AuthError.tsx**
    - Enhanced the component to display appropriate icons and messages based on the approval status